fabiospampinato/vscode-github-notifications-bell/readme.md

   "githubNotificationsBell.domain": "github.com" // The Github domain to query against.
 Github Enterprise may use a different domain
 }
 ```

-You can provide your OAuth token also by setting an environment variable named: `GITHUB_NOTIFICATIONS_TOKEN`.

 ## Hints